Brigitte Fontaine: 1963–1968

-In 1963, she turned to singing and appeared in several Parisian theatres, interpreting her own works.
+In 1963, Fontaine turned to singing and appeared in several Parisian theatres, interpreting her own works.
 In 1964, she opened for Barbara and George Brassens's show at the Bobino.
 Even so, she did not give up theatre.
 With Jacques Higelin and actor Rufus, she created the play Maman j'ai peur ("Mom I am afraid"), which played first at the Vieille-Grille theatre, and then at the Théâtre des Champs-Élysées.
 It met with such a critical and popular success that it stayed in Paris for more than two seasons and toured throughout Europe.

 In 1965 and then in 1968, she made two albums, one jazz and one avant-pop, as well as two 45s with Jacques Higelin.
 In 1969, she began what would be a long collaboration with Kabyle musician Areski Belkacem.
 With Belkacem and in the company of Higelin, she conceived Niok, an innovative spectacle of theatre and song, for the Lucernaire theatre.
 Soon after, Fontaine wrote a series of works in free verse and prose which comprised the show Comme à la radio at the Théâtre du Vieux-Colombier before being turned into an album of the same name.
 Recorded with the Art Ensemble of Chicago, this album marks a clean break with traditional French songs, building the first bridges to world music.